 Switching from one scheme to another

 You can also switch from one mutual fund scheme to another, if market dynamics change frequently.
 For example, let us say that equities are trading higher and you have made decent money in shares.
 What you can do is move money from the equity mutual fund to the debt mutual fund.
 However, you must note that capital gains tax would apply in case you have sold and made a profit.
 If you switch from an equity mutual fund before one year, you need to pay capital gains tax at the rate of 15 per cent.
 For debt funds, a period of three years will constitute short term capital gains.
 So, one needs to be careful when switching between mutual funds.
+Also, switch only when you have the knowledge or else you may end up making losses.

 Importance of checking the net asset value